oceanflux-ghg/FluxEngine/README.md

 Please read the dataset metadata when using these data and please follow the guidelines in the metadata when referencing and acknowleging their use.

+Holding T, Ashton I, Shutler, J (2020) Reanalysed (depth and temperature consistent) surface ocean CO₂ atlas (SOCAT) version 2020, doi:10.18160/VMT4-4563

-Holding T, Ashton I, Shutler J (2019).
-Reanalysed (depth and temperature consistent) surface ocean CO₂ atlas (SOCAT) version 2019, Pangaea, doi: https://doi.pangaea.de/10.1594/PANGAEA.905316
+Holding T, Ashton I, Shutler, J (2019).
+Reanalysed (depth and temperature consistent) surface ocean CO₂ atlas (SOCAT) version 2019, Pangaea, doi: doi:10.1594/PANGAEA.905316